 The Perl configuration file is used by the underlying Perl programs to populate the database with the data pairs created by AMET's matching of model output for particular locations to corresponding observed values (these data pairs are referred to in this document as "model-obs pairs").
 Most users will need to modify only a few specific lines of this configuration file.
-The most common variables to change are shown in Table 3-1.
+The most common variables to change are shown in Table 3-1; a full description can be found in Appendix B.1.